Digi+Phonics: Sounwave

 Mark Anthony Spears, better known by his stage name Sounwave, is an American record producer from Compton, California.
 Sounwave credits "Up Jumps da Boogie" by Timbaland as the first hip hop instrumental he ever listened to.
 From the age of ten he started using a Korg drum machine to make simple drum beats.
 From there, he graduated to a 4-track machine and then to the MTV Music Generator for PlayStation.
 After using that for a while he hooked up with rapper Bishop Lamont from Carson, California, and a song he produced for him with MTV Music Generator received local radio placement.
 In 2005, Sounwave was originally discovered by Top Dawg Entertainment co-founder Terrence "Punch" Henderson, who had him meet with TDE CEO, Anthony "Top Dawg" Tiffith.
 Anthony "Top Dawg" Tiffith was originally unimpressed with Sounwave, however, he persisted and honed his craft which ended up "blowing away" Tiffith.

 Sounwave's earliest work for Top Dawg Entertainment surfaced on the self-titled Kendrick Lamar EP, and Jay Rock's compilation track "Fa Sho" in 2009 and 2010 respectively.
 In 2011, Sounwave produced a bulk of Kendrick Lamar's mixtape/album Section.80, which landed him on Complex's "15 New Producers to Watch" list.
 He also produced three songs on Lamar's critically acclaimed second album Good Kid, M.A.A.D City (2012).
 Sounwave is best known for producing Kendrick Lamar's hit single "Bitch Don't Kill My Vibe", among other songs such as "M.A.A.D.
 City", "A.D.H.D" and ScHoolboy Q's "There He Go".
 Then in 2014, he earned placement on Top Dawg Entertainment artist Isaiah Rashad's Cilvia Demo and produced "Hoover Street" and "Prescription/Oxymoron" on ScHoolboy Q's Oxymoron.
 He also is known for not significantly producing for artists outside of the Top Dawg Entertainment label, except "Finally Here" by Flo Rida from his second album R.O.O.T.S.
 (2009).
 Sounwave is also credited with production on four tracks on ScHoolboy Q's fourth studio album, Blank Face LP.
 He was a major contributor to Black Panther: The Album.
-In 2019, Sounwave co-wrote the song "London Boy" with Taylor Swift, Jack Antonoff and Cautious Clay, produced by Swift and Antonoff, a co-production by Sounwave, for Swift's seventh studio album Lover (2019).
+In 2019, Sounwave co-wrote the song "London Boy" with Taylor Swift and Jack Antonoff, produced by Swift and Antonoff, a co-production by Sounwave, for Swift's seventh studio album Lover (2019).
+In 2022, Sounwave co-wrote and co-produced on Swift's tenth studio album Midnights (2022), including "Lavender Haze", "Karma", and "Glitch".